gunnihinn/crashdb/README.md

   [this](https://fntlnz.wtf/post/gopostmortem/) was not a part of your life until now.
-(The author notes that this only really works on Linux, as he sadly discovered while in the last throes of pretending that OSX was a decent operating system for doing development.)
+(The author notes that this only really works on Linux, as he sadly discovered while in the last throes of pretending that OSX was a decent operating system for doing development.
+You can bend Docker to your will to make this work on OSX.
+Find out how!)
 - Improve the error messages to get a better idea of what went wrong.
 Collect those error messages somewhere so you can search them.
 - Use an issue tracker - any issue tracker - to keep track of what you think is